HBLocker/DumbAndroidFuzzer/README.md

 # Silly calls and silly bugs

-bugs in android that cause a Denial Of Service in Android Runtime.
-I needed a break form IOS and mac so I decided to hop back into Android as it is cool!
-After some reading and about 50 hours of research into Android I got a few crashes, most are OOM which cause the same issue but are less interesting.
-Though do I report them as they do cause a device crash as it uses all of the memory by making one service call to a different componant.
+bugs in Android that cause a Denial Of Service in Android Runtime.
+I needed a break from IOS and Mac so I decided to hop back into Android as it is cool!
+After some reading and about 50 hours of research into Android, I got a few crashes, most are OOM which causes the same issue but is less interesting.
+However, do I report them as they do cause a device crash as it uses all of the memory by making one service call to a different component?

-Andorid is made up of many componants as shown below there are sevreal vectors, I chose service calls as they where low level enough to hopefully get some bugs.
+Android is made up of many components as shown below there are several vectors, I chose service calls as they were low-level enough to hopefully get some bugs.

 ![Android Stack](https://source.android.com/static/images/android-stack.svg)